chunglim/foolmath/README.md

 ## What is **_foolmath_**?

-If you are a math enthusiast or aficionado, have you ever encountered a mathematical fool proofs?
+If you are a math enthusiast or aficionado, have you ever encountered a mathematical fool proofs like $1=2$ or evaluating $\infty$?
 Those seem so strange, queer, quirky and absurd.
 Many of them are foolish, while some of them are backed by impeccable logic.
-That's what **_foolmath_** is all about!
-I intend this repository to be a treasure trove or collection of mind-bending demonstrations that challenge your concepts about numbers, algebra, calculus and more.
+I intend this repository to be a treasure trove or collection of mind-bending demonstrations that challenge your concepts about numbers, algebra, trigonometry, logarithm, calculus and more.
 They will leave you scratching your head dissecting each equation to find errors or oversights in each proof.
 I also include some valid proofs, which are considered interesting and worth reading.
+That's what **_foolmath_** is all about!

 **Notes:**
 1. Almost all mathematical proofs here are foolish, unless noted otherwise.